momentobooth/momentobooth/README.md

 * Photo sharing using [`ffsend`](https://github.com/timvisee/ffsend) QR code
 * Theming with collage template images (background and foreground)
 * Webcam live view and capture support
+  * Use HDMI capture dongles that act as a webcam
+  * Use any cameras that support live view over USB through libgphoto2
 * Camera capture support
   * With Sony Imaging Edge Remote using AutoIt
+  * Capture using a camera that supports capture over USB through libgphoto2
 * Statistics
 * Clear settings panel
 * Gallery with created images